mesosphere/dcos-kubernetes-quickstart/README.md

 ## Documentation

-For more details, please see the [docs folder](docs) and as well check the official [service docs](https://docs.mesosphere.com/service-docs/kubernetes/2.3.0-1.14.1)
+For more details, please see the [docs folder](docs) and as well check the official [service docs](https://docs.mesosphere.com/service-docs/kubernetes/2.5.0-1.16.9)

 ## Community
 Get help and connect with other users on the [mailing list](https://groups.google.com/a/dcos.io/forum/#!forum/kubernetes) or on DC/OS community [Slack](http://chat.dcos.io/) in the #kubernetes channel.

-## Roadmap for Kubernetes on DC/OS

-* [ ] Automatic, and secure exposure of the Kubernetes API
-* [ ] DC/OS as the cloud provider - fully integrated with DC/OS authentication, storage (CSI), and load-balancing (Service and Ingress)
-* [ ] Node Pools - each pool has its own configuration, including placement constraints, taints and tolerations, etc.